EanNewton/Awesome-Keebs/README.md

 # Footnotes

-[^origin]: Forked from https://github.com/BenRoe/awesome-mechanical-keyboard to include more boards and projects, including some open sourced and some closed source / retail products at my random, personal choosing.
+[^origin]:Forked from https://github.com/BenRoe/awesome-mechanical-keyboard to include more boards and projects, including some open sourced and some closed source / retail products at my random, personal choosing.
-[^FAQ]: Shoutout to @Bassett for doing the original FAQ, edited by EanNewton on Nov 21, 2021
+[^FAQ]:Shoutout to @Bassett for doing the original FAQ, edited by EanNewton on Nov 21, 2021.
+[^ 3v5]: Credit to KanyeGrande#7566 on Dec 03, 2020 on MechKeys Discord.
+[^ overlubing]: Credit to Powwu#0001 on Oct 25, 2020 on MechKeys Discord.
+[^ scurve]: Credit to logo4poop#0788 on Oct 09, 2020 on MechKeys Discord.